Africa Energies Summit

 Orange Basin

-The West African transform margin (WATM) stretches from Sierra Leone in the west to Benin in the east.
+The West African Transform Margin (WATM) extends from Sierra Leone in the west to Benin in the east.
 What was once frontier territory for oil and gas exploration has had some of the most exciting discoveries in recent years.

 The WATM spans multiple countries along the West African coastline, each offering its own unique geography, challenges, and opportunities.
 TGS delivers comprehensive solutions tailored to the diverse exploration needs in this region - from government support and fostering key relationships to providing critical data insights and acquisition solutions.